Muscadine-Labs/Analytics/SECURITY.md

 ## Supported Versions

-We release patches for security vulnerabilities for the latest version of Curator.
+We release patches for security vulnerabilities for the latest version of Analytics.
 We recommend always running the latest stable release.

 | Version | Supported          |
 | ------- | ------------------ |